 NOTES TO EDITORS

-Chelsea Technologies Group is a leading manufacturer of sensors & systems for the maritime, marine science, water environmental, defence and process control markets.
+Chelsea Technologies is a leading manufacturer of sensors & systems for the maritime, marine science, water environmental, defence and process control markets.
 With over 50 years' experience, Chelsea specialises in optical, acoustic and physical sensors measuring algae, bacteria, hydrocarbons and water clarity.